hpcsheffield/2014-01-14-manchester/shell/README.md

     cat ex_data.txt

 This prints out the contents of the `ex_data.txt` file.
-This file contains an example of how our data looks like.
+This file contains an example of how our data is formatted.
 If you enter:

     cat ex_data.txt ex_data.txt